Schedule a Free Consultation

 • Qualified Working Disabled Individual (QDWI)

-It can be very beneficial to have an attorney looking out for your interests or your loved one’s interests if you are applying for Medicaid because there are steps that we can take with your application which might allow you to qualify for one of these programs even if you aren’t sure whether you can or not.
+It can be very beneficial to have an attorney looking out for your interests or your loved one’s interests if you are applying for Medicaid because there are steps that we can take with your application that might allow you to qualify for one of these programs even if you aren’t sure whether you can or not.

 Medicaid Estate Recovery New York